Dr. Stephen Minister

 - Philosophy of Human Nature

-Reexamining Deconstruction and Determinate Religion: Toward a Religion with Religion, co-edited with J. Aaron Simmons and including my chapter "Faith Seeking Understanding" (forthcoming with Duquense University Press).
+Reexamining Deconstruction and Determinate Religion: Toward a Religion with Religion, co-edited with J. Aaron Simmons (Duquesne University Press, 2012).

 "An Ethics for Adults?
-Kierkegaard and the God-Man," in Kierkegaard on Revelation, Divine Knowledge, and Ethics, ed.
+Kierkegaard, Levinas, and Religious Practice" in Kierkegaard on Revelation, Divine Knowledge, and Ethics, ed.
 Aaron E. Hinkley (in preparation for Springer)

 "Levinas and the Philosophy of Religion," Philosophy Compass (October 2010).
 Co-authored with Jackson Murtha (Solicited).